shahidlab/shahidlab.github.io/_alum/1-Beth Brandt.md

   teaser: /assets/images/Beth_Brandt.jpg

 ---
-Beth is a sophomore at OSU and studying Biology on a pre-dental track.
+Beth was an undergrad researcher at the Shahid Lab during 2023.
+She is pursuing a Biology major with pre-dental track at OSU.